 There were a few cottages built in the early 1900s, but the cottage era really began after 1950.
 After 1950, a setting of trees and lakes became a source of relaxation and rest from the stresses of city life.
 To catch the large mouth bass that Chaffey’s had become famous for and to have a shore dinner built the hamlet into what it is today.

-Discover Chaffey's Lock by downloading the pamphlet and taking the tour!
+Discover Chaffey's Lock by taking the Walking Tour!